Holmes v. Walton: Decision

 The Supreme Court of New Jersey issued its decision on September 7, 1780.
 A full bench was present, including Chief Justice David Brearley, Isaac Smith, and John Cleves Symmes.
 The opinion of the court has not been discovered.
 Scott suggests that it was probably delivered orally and never written down.

 In his opinion, Brearley held that the trial of Holmes and Ketchum had not been constitutional, since it only featured a jury of six men.
 He did not reach the question of whether Holmes and Ketchum were innocent of trading with the enemy.

 Brearley's holding can be inferred from a petition delivered in the New Jersey General Assembly on December 8, 1780, where "a petition from sixty inhabitants of the county of Monmouth was presented and read, complaining that the justices of the Supreme Court have set aside some of the laws as unconstitutional, and made void the proceedings of the magistrates, though strictly agreeable to the said laws, to the encouragement of the disaffected and great loss to the loyal citizens of the state and praying redress".

-A message from Governor William Livingston to the assembly on June 7, 1782 also presumably refers to the decision in Holmes.
-Livingston argues: … if an act of legislation can constitutionally be made, declaring that no person in whose possession any goods, wares or merchandise shall be seized and captured as effects illegally imported from the enemy, shall be entitled to such a writ … if such an act, I say, should be passed it would probably encourage such seizures and give additional check to that most pernicious and detestable trade, the total suppression of which is one of the most important objects that can engage the attention of the legislature.